jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## My Frontline Problem

 Watch this clip from Netflix's _Black Mirror_.
 It's a story of a crazed man who wants to talk with the CEO of an Instagram-like app called Smithereen.
 He holds a company intern hostage awaiting the CEO’s call.
 Police surround him, corporate lackies try to deflect him, bullets are fired at him, but he still wants his phone call.
-The only thing people know is he hit by a drunk driver years before.
+The only thing people know is, he was hit by a drunk driver years before.

 https://www.youtube.com/watch?v=_gF1oGQ2hAA&feature=youtu.be&t=57